-Rocky Falls - Klepzig Mill Trail is a 7 mile lightly trafficked out and back trail located near Winona, MO that features a waterfall and is rated as moderate.
+Rocky Falls - Klepzig Mill Trail is a 7 mile lightly trafficked out and back trail located near Winona, Missouri that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking and camping and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash